 Sunday, November 29, 2009

-Acid Greats #1: DAZED & CONFUSED (1993)
+Great Acid Cinema #1: DAZED & CONFUSED (1993)

 I had trouble picking a number one for this list.
 If it was pure hallucinatory weirdness I was going to have Jodorowsky's THE HOLY MOUNTAIN.
-EASY RIDER for the more straight-up influential counterculture, or 2001 for the arthouse.
+OR EASY RIDER for the more straight-up influential counterculture, or 2001 for the arthouse.
 But ultimately none of those are really about us, man.
-Kubrick looks at man as just another form of machine intelligence on an endless journey of evolution discovering itself; EASY RIDER is ultimately more about condemnation than solution and Jodorowsky's endless penis/vagina humor and freaks-for-the-sake-of-freakiness gets wearisome after awhile, even when stoned out of your mind.
+Kubrick looks at man as just another form of intelligence on an endless journey of evolution discovering itself; EASY RIDER is ultimately more about condemnation than solution and Jodorowsky's endless penis/vagina humor and freaks-for-the-sake-of-freakiness gets wearisome after awhile, even when stoned out of your mind.

-5 comments:
+9 comments:

 1. Well said!
 I couldn't agree more with your assessment about this film.
 In particular you write: